 If you are moving to a new place or you just can’t seem to find a pet sitter, there is no way to avoid traveling without fluffy.
 We have all been there at some point.

 Cats enjoy being on their home turf.
 It’s where they can live comfortably and just be themselves.
 Suddenly, being taken away from that environment can be quite a shock.
 Also, consider the fact that cats generally don’t do well with change.
-The extent of this will depend on the individual cat, but I’m sure we’ve all witnessed the look of disdain on our cats faces when we move furniture around or add a new pet to the household!
+The extent of this will depend on the individual cat, but I’m sure we’ve all witnessed the look of disdain on our cat’s face when we move furniture around or add a new pet to the household!

 Some common signs of travel anxiety in cats include, but are not limited to:

 - Urinating or defecating outside the litter box (for more information, read here)

 - Meowing excessively, or whining in distress